DMeurer/improved-potato/README.md

 ### Note

 This theme for Obsidian ([https://obsidian.md](https://obsidian.md/)) was build using code from the [Things Theme](https://github.com/colineckert/obsidian-things/tree/main).
-I really like the things theme, but i wanted to make some changes, and to be able to make changes for a personal project.
+I really like the Things theme, but i wanted to make some changes, and to be able to make changes in the future for a personal project.

 Please support the original creator (**@colineckert**) of the theme, and use the original theme if you like it.
-Chances are high that the original theme is better than this one.
+Also, chances are high that the original theme is better than this one.

 # Improved Potato

 *Why this name?* Because I'm a potato, and I'm trying to improve myself.
 Nah, just kidding.
 I mean, I am a potato, but that's not the reason for the name.
-GitHub came up with it when crating the Repository.
+GitHub came up with it when creating the Repository.

 ![Alt text](images/image.png)